makker/exercise-basket/README.md

-# exercise-basket
+# List Manager
-This is a grocery shopping list app
+This is a online grocery shopping list manager